Stechkin automatic pistol: APB

 During the Soviet–Afghan War, the APB was used by Soviet Spetsnaz team leaders as an extra weapon; they usually carried on a sling with the suppressor and stock mounted.
 It was used by radio operators and even by some heavy gun crews.
-Special forces units of the Ministry of Internal Affairs (MVD) such as the OMON and the SOBR have also used the pistol.
+Special forces units of the Russian Ministry of Internal Affairs such as the OMON and the SOBR have also used the pistol.